wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/elastic-stack/distributed-deployment/step-by-step-installation/wazuh-cluster/wazuh_multi_node_cluster.rst

 Installing Filebeat
 -------------------

 Filebeat is the tool on the Wazuh server that securely forwards alerts and archived events to Elasticsearch.
-It has to be installed in every Wazuh manager server.
+It has to be installed in every Wazuh server.

 Adding the Elastic Stack repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~